open/close all folders

 - Back from the Dead: Killed in II, returns as a vampire in IV.

 - Batman Gambit: How he gets rid of Katrina.
 See Loophole Abuse below.

 - Beard of Evil: He has a beard and is very evil.

 - Disney Villain Death: At the end of Quest for Glory II.

 - Ethnic Magician: Subverted.
-Despite his appearance and presence in part II, his name's Latin and his true background is closer to Eastern European.
+Despite his appearance and presence in part II, his name's Latin (though pronounced as if it were Arabic: Ad A-vis, rather than Ad A-vis) and his true background is closer to Eastern European.

 - Evil Sorcerer: Ad Avis is formidable sorcerer who uses magic for his own selfish desires.
 Aziza believed he was very likely to be responsible for what happened to Raseir long before The Hero proved it to be true.

 - Failure Gambit: When he summoned the elementals to attack Shapeir, he was expecting them to be defeated by a hero, (as the prophecy foretold) with the intention of brainwashing and using The Hero once The Hero inevitably went to Raseir to look for the source of the elementals.